mazdak186/mazdakportfolio/_posts/2019-10-10-Regression-ML.md

     Name: pipe_assembly_id, Length: 19149, dtype: bool

-We will only choose the pipe assembly ids in the attribute dataframe that are also found in the train dataframe, since the train dataframe has the target prices that the machine learning algorithm will actually train on.
+We will only choose the pipe assembly ids in the *attribute* dataframe that are also found in the *train* dataframe, since the *train* dataframe has the target prices that the machine learning algorithm will actually train on.
+We will createa dataframe, *trainAttributes*, that will contain the attributes found in both *train* and *pipe assembly id*.
 Having these target prices for the algorithm to train on makes this a supervised machine learning algorithm as opposed to an unsupervised machine learning algorithm.
-You can learn more about these two general types of problems (here)[https://towardsdatascience.com/supervised-vs-unsupervised-learning-14f68e32ea8d]
+You can learn more about these two general types of problems [here](https://towardsdatascience.com/supervised-vs-unsupervised-learning-14f68e32ea8d)

 ```python
 trainAttributes = attributes[istrainAttributes == True]
 trainAttributes
 ```

 **OUTPUT:**